-The three big trends
+The three big shopping trends

 More undercutting to score bigger overall sales.
 “What we’ve seen with Amazon is, to start with, it’s willing to lose money on some items to get bigger baskets and more sales overall.”
 Amazon discounts could be as much as 30% below prices offered by domestic retailers.

 More ‘showrooming’ via mobile phones.
-People go to a store, spend 20 minutes with the salesperson looking at a television set, then without even waiting to leave the store, pull out their phone and try to buy it online.
-The stores have no choice but to match those prices and conditions.
+“People go to a store, spend 20 minutes with the salesperson looking at a television set, then without even waiting to leave the store, pull out their phone and try to buy it online.
+The stores have no choice but to match those prices and conditions.”

-Given these trends, there are two strategies that store owners may want to consider.
-The first is offering customers an incentive such as a discount, value-add service or bonus product to pick up items they’ve ordered online at the bricks-and-mortar store.
+Make in-store click-and-collect more attractive – offer customers an incentive such as a discount, value-add service or bonus product to pick up items they’ve ordered online at the bricks-and-mortar store.
 That way, they’ll walk through the store and potentially buy more while collecting their package.

-The second is to give commuters an option so they can collect their online orders on the way home without even getting out of their car, just like drive-through food.
+Make pick-up for commuters easier – give commuters an option so they can collect their online orders on the way home without even getting out of their car, just like drive-through food.

 “Is human nature in Australia different from American human nature?
 I suspect not,” observes Cole. “[In the US] we also have great nostalgia for the smaller merchants in our communities.”